mfreema5/Thesis/Spring-2015/restructure/RFQ-REF-research-impact.md

-### How was ‘practical impact’ applied in the examples
+### Evaluation of ‘practical impact’ in the examples

 #### REF